ibi-group/otp-middleware/docs/trip-monitoring.md

 A matching itinerary looks similar to the saved itinerary, however, the itinerary date corresponds to the target date.
 Some of the times can be shifted, and real-time alerts can be present.

-Whether an itinerary matches another one is determined by the `ItineraryMatcher` utility class.

 ### Itinerary Fetching and Matching

-The `ItineraryMatcher` class uses two methods to find a matching itinerary from OTP: Leg ID and Plan.
+The `ItineraryExistence` class uses two methods to find a matching itinerary from OTP: Leg ID and Plan.
 Either one can optionally run in multiple threads if `OTP_REQUESTS_THREADING_ENABLED` is set to `true`, independently from the threading from `MonitorAllTripsJob`.